 Updates to eBay’s user agreement:

-In addition to the changes listed above, eBay has also amended their user agreement.
-These changes were introduced back in 2016, however, we feel like this deserves a mention because we all have a tendency to skip the fine print.
+In addition to the changes listed above, eBay has also amended its user agreement.
+These changes were introduced back in 2016.
+However, we feel like this deserves mention because we tend to skip the fine print.
 Besides, it won’t hurt to take a peek and see how it affects your business.
 Click here to view the updates.

-As with every seller update, we expect to see some category changes to surface.
-The category changes will depend on what kind of products you sell. eBay has broken down the category changes and item specific updates for you in a digestible format.
+As with every seller update, we expect to see some category changes to the surface.
+The category changes will depend on what kind of products you sell. eBay has broken down the category changes and item-specific updates for you in a digestible format.

-As we see online platforms such as eBay evolve we love to hear your feedback.
-What do you think about the changes that eBay continue to make?
+As we see online platforms such as eBay evolve, we love to hear your feedback.
+So what do you think about the changes that eBay continue to make?